boundary/boundary-client-js/README.md

 In the repo, this is defined in **/bndry/auth.js**.
 You will need to replace the information in that file with your own account credentials, which may be retrieved from [https://boundary.com/account](https://boundary.com/account).

-## Data Sources
+## dataSources

-Once the auth object is defined, you must include the **/bndry/data-source.js** file, which will create the **bndry.dataSource** method.
+A dataSource object manages the connection to a single query in the Boundary Streaming API, and allows subscriber objects to recieve updates from the dataSource as they arrive from the API.
+It is defined in the **/bndry/data-source.js** file, which will create the **bndry.dataSource** object.
 Calling this method will return a new dataSource instance, which other objects may subscribe to:

-	bndry.dataSource(query, [update_interval])
+	bndry.dataSource.create(query, [options]) -> dataSource

+The second, optional argument passed to the dataSource **create** method is an object specifying additional configuration parameters:

-An optional update interval value may be passed to the dataSource method to force the dataSource to return updates at regular intervals, instead of waiting for updates from the server.
-This is most useful at the 1 second time resolution, to smooth out updates.
+* **updateInterval** - may be passed to the dataSource method to force the dataSource to return updates at regular intervals, instead of waiting for updates from the server.
+This is most useful at the 1 second time resolution, to smooth out updates

-An example:
+* **forceConnect** - normally, a dataSource will not poll the streaming API for updates unless it has at least one subscriber.
+This option forces dataSource to poll the API regardless.
+* **subscription** - currently only required to subscribe to annotations, in which case it should be set to 'opaque'.

+To force subscription updates every second, regardless of new data from the API:

+	var source = bndry.dataSource.create('volume_1s', { updateInterval: 1000 });

+To subscribe to annotation updates:

-	var source = bndry.dataSource('volume_1s', 1000);
+	var source = bndry.dataSource.create('annotations', { subscription: 'opaque' });

+For a list of all available queries in the Streaming API, see the Data Sources section of [the Streaming API Documentation](https://boundary.com/docs#streaming_api).

+## dataSource subscribers

+A dataSource subscriber is any object that has defined an **update** method.
+Once an object has subscribed to recieve updates from a dataSource, it will begin recieving data objects from the Streaming API via this method.

+An example of a subscriber that simply log's Streaming API data:

+	var logger = {
+		update: function (data) {
+			console.log(data);
+		}
+	};

+## dataSource updates

+The required **update** method recieves updates from the dataSource.
+If a transformation function has not been paired with this subscriber (discussed in the [addSubscriber](#add-subscriber) section in [dataSource Methods](#data-source-methods)), then the update object will have the following fields:

+* **state** - list of all currently tracked samples for the dataSource's query, keyed by a unique field named **\_\_key\_\_**, which is a composite of the sample's other fields concatenated with the ':' character
+* **added** - list of samples added to the state since the last update
+* **removed** - list of samples removed from the state since the last update

+<a id="data-source-methods"></a>
-## Subscribing to a dataSource
+## dataSource Methods

-Once a dataSource instance has been created, any number of arbitrary objects that define an "update" method may subscribe to it.
-A dataSource defines the following methods.
+Once a dataSource instance has been created, any number of subscription objects may subscribe to it for updates, unsubscribe from updates, request the most recent data recieved from the Streaming API, or update their optional transformation functions.

+<a id="add-subscriber"></a>
 ### addSubscriber

-	datasource.addSubscriber(object) -> subscription_id

-Registers an object that defines an update method to start recieving data from the Streaming service.
-It returns a subscription object, which may be used to unsubscribe the object from that dataSource.
-Speaking of which…
+Registers a subscriber object to start recieving data from the Streaming service.
+Calling this method returns a subscription identifier, which may be used to update or remove the subscription later.

-### removeSubscriber

-	datasource.removeSubscriber(subscription_id)

-Deregisters an object from recieving updates from a dataSource.

-#### Example
+	datasource.addSubscriber(subscriber_object, [transformation]) -> subscription_id

+An optional **transformation** function may be provided to process the data before it is handed off to the subscriber's **update** method.
+The transformation function is any function that takes a data object and a callback as input, and passes it's processed data to the supplied callback method when it is finished.
+This allows for potentially asynchronous data processing, such as using web workers.

+	var transformation = function (data, callback) {
+		var transformed_data = {};

+		… map incoming data to the transformed_data set …

+		callback(transformed_data);
+	}

+The **addSubscriber** method returns a subscription identifier, which may be used to unsubscribe the object from it's dataSource at any time.

-Subscribing to a total volume per second stream, with an optional forced update interval of one second:
+Example: subscribing to a total volume per second stream, with an optional forced update interval of one second:

-	var source = bndry.dataSource('volume_1s', 1000);
+	var source = bndry.dataSource.create('volume_1s', { updateInterval: 1000 });
 	var logger = {
 		update: function (data) {
 			console.log(data);